-The current stock market instability witnessed in the China has hit investor confidence hard and some analysts are warning that the region should expect more volatility.1
+The current stock market instability, witnessed in China, has hit investor confidence hard.
+Further, some analysts are warning that the region should expect more volatility.

-Whether China, and its surrounding neighbours, remain the epicentre of current stock market instability, one thing is certain, investors need to focus their asset allocation toward adding some truly diversifying investments.
+What happens if China and its surrounding neighbours remain the epicentre of the current stock market instability?
+One thing is certain, investors need to focus their asset allocation toward adding some truly diversifying investments.

 We have attended events in the past where colleagues have eagerly focused discussion toward allocating investment to truly alternative asset classes.
-Finding alternative investments which are truly uncorrelated to traditional market risks like volatility and inflation, whilst directing focus on stable long term performance, can appear rather daunting.
+Certainly, assets need to be truly uncorrelated to traditional market risks like volatility and inflation.
+Furthermore, they need to also contribute toward stable long term performance.
+Finding truly alternative investments can appear rather daunting.
 Alas, there is an asset class which exists to fulfil these objectives.

-When planning for strategic asset allocation, an investment in a portfolio of secondary life insurance policies can prove to be a powerful tool during periods of severe and prolonged market volatility.
+When planning for strategic asset allocation, an investment in a portfolio of secondary life insurance policies can prove to be a powerful tool.
+Certainly, this is more important during periods of severe and prolonged market volatility.
 It allows you to diversify your investment portfolio into an alternative asset class where the underlying assets are not correlated to events in the stock, bond or property markets.
-This helps reduce the volatility in your investment, whilst maintaining the potential for a strong return.
+Hence, this helps reduce the volatility in your investment, whilst maintaining the potential for a strong return.
 How this is achieved is outlined below;

 - An asset class with real diversification.
 Studies have been unable to detect any correlation between human longevity and the cycles of financial markets.

 - An attractive return portfolio.
-The above characteristics result in attractive risk adjusted returns being achieved by successful investors.
+The above characteristics result in attractive risk-adjusted returns being achieved.

 - Offers a known future cash flow.
 It is not a matter of IF you will see the money but simply WHEN.
 The uncertainty is in the term of the investment.
-This therefore is one of the return premium drivers demanded on these very low credit risk instruments.
+Therefore, this is one of the return premium drivers demanded on these very low credit risk instruments.

 - The regulatory environment is robust.
 The regulation of the US life insurance secondary market now exists in forty-five of the fifty states